ITPNYU/clock-club/readme.md

 *The first rule of Clock Club is that no one checks the time at Clock Club.*

-This repository contains information on making clocks and timepieces.
+This repository contains information on making clocks and timepieces and software or hardware projects related to timekeeping.

 ## What You Should Know In Advance